Full details are provided on the Courses Page with regard to the procedure for enrolment.

 Unless you have received dispensation from us within the 3 months you will need to extend your period, which will involve an additional fee.
 See Costs

 If you have a problem you should set out what you don’t understand and send that to us.
 This will then be sent to a tutor who will respond to you.

 You can submit your response to the first task of your first unit for review only.
 This will ensure that you are on the right lines.
 You may only do this once, there-on-after you must submit the completed assignment.

 If the question asks for something specific you MUST provide that.
 Apart from the assignment being assessed, all students have their completed work internally checked by an internal verifier and then by an external verifier from the CIOB to ensure that they reach the CIOB’s exacting standards.
 Consequently, no matter how good the answer is, if it does not meet the requirements set out it in the task/question, it cannot be passed.

 The reason we charge on a unit by unit basis is to avoid anyone having a large outlay for something that turns out to be not what they were looking for or that is above their capability.
 You should look through the sample material - which is displayed on the site before you enrol.
 No refunds are given once you have been sent the password.
-If you find that the course is not for you it will have only cost the price of one unit as we don’t register you until you move on to your second unit.
+If you find that the course is not for you it will have only cost the price of one unit and the CIO student registration cost.

 Copyright © 2017 Construction eLearning Gateway - All Rights Reserved.